Mephris/Horror-AI/notes/Hunter.md

 #### Hunter Behavior Tree Logic

-Currently the goal for Hunter is to go into a hybrid of Utility based path
+Currently the goal for Hunter is to go into a hybrid of Utility based path so simply going between patrol points, and a Planner-based system so having a general plan of action rather then simply patrol points.